Procedural Direction MA3 – Approval of damages settlement

 Making an application for approval of damages settlement

-10. An application for approval of damages settlement may be made by a claimant by lodging an application in the form approved by the President.
+10. An application for approval of damages settlement may be made by lodging an application in the form approved by the President.

-(d) the evidence, documents and materials relevant to an assessment of the damages settlement.
+(e) the evidence, documents and materials relevant to an assessment of the damages settlement including liability notices.

 Conduct of Claims proceedings when an application for settlement approval is made

-15. The application for settlement approval must be dealt with in the way that best supports the objects of the enabling legislation, given the facts and circumstances of the particular claim and the particular application for settlement approval, which may include undertaking the review on the papers, using teleconferences, video conferences or face-to-face meetings as appropriate.
+16. The application for settlement approval must be dealt with in the way that best supports the objects of the enabling legislation, given the facts and circumstances of the particular claim and the particular application for settlement approval, which may include undertaking the review on the papers, using online conferences (via audio or audio-visual link), or face-to-face meetings as appropriate.

 The settlement approval decision